Skip to main content

 “Sharat.”
 He smiled at her.

 “You… umm have a unique feature.”
 He made her frown slightly.
 “That mole on your upper left eye’s corner…” Kalyani suddenly felt strange.
-It had been days since she saw herself in the mirror and never had anyone pointed it out.
+It had been days since she had seen herself in the mirror, and never had anyone pointed it out.
 She eyed Sharat suspiciously.

 “Such a weird fellow.”
 Kalyani sighed before she stepped into the Mission.